groupvine/gv-doc/index.md

           <a href="#">Getting Started</a>
         </h3>
         <p>
-          Customize your account, add members, send your first email
+          Customize your account, add members, send your first email.
         </p>
       </td>